-SentientOne AI Chat API
+SentientOne AI Platform

 Send a single POST request with your platform API key, agent ID header, and message — get an AI-powered response from a pre-configured agent.
 No LLM setup needed in your code.
 Agents are created and managed through the SentientOne AI platform.